Maria Pournara, MBACP, BSc, MSc, PGDip.

 - Finding ways to move forward.

 More specifically, I have worked with anxiety, relationships problems, affairs, family issues, addictions, bullying, anger issues and personality difficulties.
-My clinical experience further includes, but is not limited to: stress, sadness, depression, self-esteem, life-crisis, work-related issues, loss, grief, trauma (including sexual trauma), identity and sexuality.
+My clinical experience further includes but is not limited to: stress, sadness, depression, self-esteem, life-crisis, lie transitions, work-related issues, loss, grief, trauma (including sexual trauma), abuse (including emotional, physical or sexual) identity and sexuality.

 How can Counselling help.